MarkFirman/Oxford-Dictionaries-API-Wrapper/README.md

 6. Pass a word to the dictionary: `$dictionary->newDictionaryRequest("pizza");`
 7. Choose the result set to use (this step is optional.
 If not used, the default (first) result set will be used) `$dictionary->setResult(1);`
 8. Use the class functions to return data: `echo $dictionary->getDefinition();`
+9. Check out the test file to see examples using translations and inflections